top of page

 Here are 7 glimpses of what unschooling looks like for us.

-As you read this list, be gentle with yourself if your kiddo is still in deep burnout.
 My kiddo has a lot going for him.
-He's an only child (great for many PDAers), Prozac helps him a lot, and we did not ever experience a breach of trust in our relationship the way many parents & PDA kids do.
-He is also not at all peer-driven, meaning he is happiest at home with adults or teens to play with, but doesn't miss the social aspect of school at all.
+He's an only child (great for many PDAers), Prozac helps him a lot, and we did not ever experience a breach of trust in our relationship the way many parents and PDA kids do.
+He is also happiest at home with adults or teens to play with and doesn't miss the social aspect of school.

-I also want you to know also that my almost 7-year old cannot write at all, and spends the vast majority of his time at home on screens.
+I also want you to know also that my almost 7-year-old cannot write at all and spends the vast majority of his time at home on screens.
 Yet he is thriving.

 (1) A Glimpse into Screens

-(2) A Glimpse Into Academics
+(2) A Glimpse into Academics

-Using YouTube as a digital village of teachers, my 6.5yo son taught himself to read above grade level by watching subtitles (this was a total surprise to me!).
-These days he learns about science, astrophysics, astronomy, & engineering, to name a few subjects.
+Using YouTube as a digital village of teachers, my son taught himself to read above grade level by watching subtitles (this was a total surprise to me!).
+These days he learns about science, astrophysics, astronomy, and engineering, to name a few subjects.
 Note that completing assignments or producing work is not what we do - rather we enjoy the learning together.
 A few of his current favorite channels include Veritasium, Astrum, Kurzgesagt, Mark Rober, Be Amazed, and Nile Red.

-He also watches silly Minecrafters, cracking up & jumping on his trampoline, or resting.
-He learns math through conversations about it with me & my husband, & by applying math to real world problems.
-He has an intuitive understanding of fractions, percents, & exponents, even though he is still learning basic arithmetic.
-It’s wild to see how organically math learning is happening for him.
-Not all PDAers are able to do this kind of “academic” learning & that’s fine.
-Nervous system health has to come first.
+He also watches silly Minecrafters, cracking up and jumping on his trampoline, or resting.
+He learns math through conversations about it with me and my husband, and by applying math to real world problems.
+He has an intuitive understanding of fractions, percents, and exponents, even though he is still learning basic arithmetic.
+It’s wild to see how organically he learns math.

 (3) A Glimpse into Wonder

 One of the things I love best about unschooling is that I get to experience my kiddo’s wonder at the world in real time, on a daily basis.
 “MAMA!” he’ll pause a video and run to me.
 His face is bright, shining.
 “Did you KNOW Voyager 1 and 2 might be around even after the Earth is taken over by the sun?”
-When we go on walks, which he is occasionally able to do now, he coos at trees, birds, insects.
-I’ve modeled asking both spiritual & scientific questions about nature since he was tiny, & he asks them now himself.
-“Do you think these flowers are sad because the tree is blocking the sun?”
-“I am going to get honey to feed this honeybee, because she looks tired of pollinating.”
-“Oh!
-Let’s pick this yellow leaf up & look at it under the microscope when we get home.”
-His natural stream of wonder & curiosity is flowing again after all that panic and stress healed.

 (4) A Glimpse into Outings

-My son didn’t leave the house for most of a year.
-There were five months where he didn’t even get to one of our porches.
-Now, screens & inside are still his recharge & safe place, but he has the energy to go on adventures and/or see people.
-It’s unpredictable and irregular when, but it happens.
 Since recovery, we have explored the Arboretum, the Museum of Science, the Aquarium.
 We’ve seen mummies at the Museum of Fine Arts after reading about them at bedtime.
 We’ve gone to Home Depot together to get equipment to fix our toilet.
-He’s come with me to the doctor’s & watched me fill out medical forms.
-We’ve gone grocery shopping, & he’s helped at check out.
-We’ve climbed hills, practiced traffic safety (he’s more cautious of cars than necessary), gone out to ice cream & come home to try and make our own.
-His learning is driven by both real needs & curiosity.
+He’s come with me to the doctor and he has watched me fill out medical forms.
+We’ve gone grocery shopping, and he’s helped at check out.
+We’ve climbed hills, practiced traffic safety (he’s more cautious of cars than necessary), gone out to ice cream and come home to try and make our own.
+His learning is driven by both real needs and curiosity.

 (5) A Glimpse into Self Awareness

-One beautiful aspect of unschooling is that my kiddo gets to spend days with a PDA Autistic adult (me) and we get to talk together about being PDA Autistic.
-Our family uses a lot of Autistic language in everyday conversation, which normalizes & celebrates Autistic & PDA culture.
-We talk about infodumping, good “sensory feelings,” stimming, our ability to “monotrope” (deeply focus) and how that is a gift and can be hard, too.
-We process threat responses after the fact (“That seemed so hard when Papa wasn’t home and you wanted to play with him.
+We talk about infodumping, good “sensory feelings,” stimming, and our ability to “monotrope” (deeply focus) and how that is a gift and can be hard, too.
+We process threat responses after the fact (“That seemed so hard when Papa wasn’t home, and you wanted to play with him.
 I could see that fight response in your body.
 I wonder how it felt to you.”)
-He has awareness of his threat response, which he calls “my PDA part.”
-I know these conversations are not possible for many families if the child’s safe circle doesn’t yet include a PDA identity.
-But when they are possible they can be very powerful.
+I celebrate that he has awareness of his threat response, which he calls “my PDA part.”
+This self-awareness is only made possible because his safe circle has room in it for such nuanced developmental skill.
+And he only has capacity because of the work we did to help his nervous system recover and feel safe again.

 (6) A Glimpse into Helping

-Unschooling means my child is learning in context.
-Instead of having a “kid life” in school & activities & another at home, he is integrated into the world of house-holding, such as it is.
-As a kiddo in the proverbial Village learns how to be a human by watching what the grown ups do, my kiddo learns how to work and care for a household by being there while I’m working & caring for ours.
-Instead of any pressure to do regular chores, which would trigger his PDA threat, I invite him to help with real tasks that I know interest him.
+As a kiddo in the proverbial Village learns how to be a human by watching what the grownups do, my kiddo learns how to work and care for a household by being there while my husband and I are working and caring for ours.
+Instead of any pressure to do regular chores, which would trigger his PDA threat response, I invite him to help with real tasks that I know interest him.
 And I let him help even if it makes the task less efficient for me.
-He gives me feedback on PowerPoint presentations.
-We brainstorm ideas for the app I’m creating.
-He helps touch up the paint on the walls, fix the toilet, tighten bolts of our butcher block, vacuum hard to reach places, put new plants in the garden, bake, & groom our dog.
-These build his sense of confidence & teach him real applicable skills.
-It‘s all just invited, never cajoled.
-There are weeks when he can access a lot of this kind of activity, and weeks where he can access none of it.
-That's ok.
-It's part of the expansion and contraction cycle that seems natural to him.

 (7) A Glimpse into Finances